-Greycourt generally provides its investment advice on a non-discretionary basis.
-This means that Greycourt facilitates and implements the recommendations approved by a client.
-Less frequently, Greycourt provides investment advice on a discretionary basis, where the client has authorized Greycourt to execute transactions on the client's behalf.
+Greycourt generally delivers its advisory services on a non-discretionary basis.
+This means that Greycourt facilitates and implements recommendations approved by a client.
+Less frequently, Greycourt provides investment advice on a discretionary basis, where a client authorizes Greycourt to execute transactions on the client's behalf.